How to calculate roof shingles

-Convert roof area to squares, then to bundles, and add waste for cuts and hips/valleys.
+Convert roof area to squares, then to bundles, and add waste for cuts, hips/valleys, and accessories.

-Roofing is usually sold in “squares” (100 sq ft).
+Roofing is usually sold in squares (100 sq ft).
 The basic estimate is roof surface area divided by 100, then converted to bundles based on the shingle product.
+The key is using true roof surface area (pitch increases area), not just the house footprint, and measuring each roof plane including overhangs.

 Step-by-step: roofing math